riot/examples/CONTRIBUTING.md

 # Contributing to Riot Examples

-If you’d like to contribute a feature or bug fix, you can fork Riot, commit your changes, & send a pull request.
-Please make sure to search the issue tracker first.
+If you'd like to contribute an example or bug fix, feel free to send us a pull request.
+Please make sure to search the issue tracker first for duplicates.

-### Make it Plunkerable or testable
+### Make it testable

-If the example is static, make it compatible with [Plunker](http://plnkr.co/).
-If not, create a test for each examples.
+Create tests for your examples.
+This is so we can ensure they don't break when future changes are made and it also helps people to understand the processes within.

-### Files
+### Folder structure

-You should include these in each example folder:
+Please follow the standard set by the other examples by using this folder structure suggestion:

+- example-tag.css
+- example-tag.js
+- example-tag.tag
+- gulp.js
+- index.html
 - README.md
-- index.html

-The files below are optional if compatible with Plunker:

 - package.json
 - test/

-You could include any tag, css, js and html files, too.
+Not all of these are required, it will differ between examples.

 ### Coding Guidelines

-Please follow the coding style established in the rest of the codebase.
+Follow the coding style established in the rest of the codebase.

 **Semicolons**<br>
 [No](http://blog.izs.me/post/2353458699/an-open-letter-to-javascript-leaders-regarding) [semicolons](http://inimino.org/~inimino/blog/javascript_semicolons), [please](https://www.youtube.com/watch?v=gsfbh17Ax9I)!